NikiTikik/DevOps-Course/README.md

-There are several tareas of DevOps course
+There are two tasks for DevOps course of Innopolis